-Last week travel agent Simon Pacey began telling us of his journey from Victoria Falls to Johannesburg, of high-wire adventures, walking with lions and cruising the Zambezi River.
+Last week travel agent Simon Pacey began telling us of his journey from Victoria Falls to Johannesburg, with high-wire adventures and a cruise on the Zambezi River.
 This week he continues his journey into Botswana for his first safari and a macorro cruise in the Okavango Delta, on to Kruger National Park in South Africa and his final stop in Johannesburg.

 After an easy four hour drive and a smooth border crossing, we arrived in Botswana.
 That afternoon we piled into a couple of open-air game trucks and headed into Chobe National Park for my first ever safari!
 Within ten minutes of entering the park, we spotted impalas and giraffes.
 From then on we would never go more than fifteen minutes without seeing some wildlife; a troop of baboons, herd of elephants, water buffalo, hippos, and all kinds of birds.
 This was on our way to the campsite.
 Another spectacular sunset over the African plains and we pulled into camp.
 Dinner around the fire, a glorious display of stars and the full moon shining down all combined to make this the perfect evening.
 And then it got even better.
 A group of us stayed up late into the night chatting with one of the guides, and then about 30 metres from our tents we spotted two massive elephants casually strolling by under the moon light.
 They did not make a sound, adding to the perfection of this moment.
 We returned the campfire, mesmerized.
 In the morning we set out on another game drive as we departed Chobe.
 This time we saw a lioness chilling out under a tree, waiting for the day to begin.